yiboliu31/data_scripts/Readme.md

 The goal of this post is to provide instructions for the new machine labeling policy.
 These guidelines also serve as a getting started guide to introduce the [Scalabel Platform](http://scalabel.ai), created by the [Berkeley Deep Drive Team](http://bdd-data.berkeley.edu/).

-## Scalabel Labeling Tool
+## Scalabel Labeling Web Application

-Migrating to this tool provides us with a variety of advantages over the legacy systems (LabelMe, VGG, etc).
-For example, scalabel allow us to tag images with custom attributes.
+For object detection, Kache uses [Scalabel](http://scalabel.ai), which provides us a variety of advantages over the legacy systems (VGG, etc).
+For example, [scalabel](http://scalabel.ai) allow us to tag images with custom attributes.
 In addition to labeling categories (e.g., cars), we can advantageously encode features from the environment such as the **occlusion** and **truncation** parameters.
-In addition, Scalabel provides a flexible and robust data format that supports labeling pipelines particularly suited for autonomous driving.
-We will be utilizing Scalabel as the central tool for providing human annotations moving forward.
+In addition, [Scalabel](http://scalabel.ai) provides a flexible and robust data format that supports labeling pipelines particularly suited for autonomous driving.
+We will be utilizing [Scalabel](http://scalabel.ai as the premiere tool for providing human annotations moving forward.

 ---

 ### Getting Started - Navigating the Web App

-To create a project, navigate to the [Scalabel app](http://ec2-52-25-35-71.us-west-2.compute.amazonaws.com:8686/) and simply upload the relevant **annotations file** for correction.
+To create a project, navigate to the [Scalabel Application](http://ec2-52-25-35-71.us-west-2.compute.amazonaws.com:8686/) and simply upload the relevant **annotations file** for correction.
 As an example, I preloaded the BDD100k dataset for visualization:

 ---